connervieira/Predator/DOCUMENTATION.md

     - One of the most useful implications of debugging messages is the ability to locate sources of delay during the operation of Predator.
     - To locate sources of slow-downs, you can use the `[time_since_last_message]` field described above.
         - This field will show how long the previous action in the thread took.
-            - To clarify, processes in different threads work independently.
+            - To clarify, processes in different threads work independently, and often run concurrently.
-            - To locate sources of slow downs in a particular, pay attention to a specific thread's debug messages, and ignore other threads.
+            - To locate sources of slow downs in a particular thread, pay attention to a specific thread's debug messages, and ignore other threads.
                 - For example, to find slow downs in the "Main" thread, pay attention to messages marked as "Main", and ignore "ALPRStream" and "ALPRStreamMaintainer".
     - Example:
         1. Here's an example debug message sequence: